lardemua/atom_documentation/docs/index.md

 #### Calibration

 This is were finally the system is calibrated.
-ATOM provides extensive visualization funcionalities so that it is possible to observe how the calibration is performing.
+ATOM provides extensive visualization functionalities so that it is possible to observe how the calibration is performing.

 More details [here](procedures.md#calibrate).